PatrikAAberg/dmce/README.md

 ## How to get started

 ### Alternative 1: Install Using .deb package
 Find the latest released debian package in "releases" to the right on this page.
-Download it, install it and run
+Download it, install and configure dmce:

+    $ dpkg -i dmce-X.Y-Z.deb    # To uninstall: $ dpkg -r dmce

     $ dmce-configure-global